litestar-org/litestar/docs/usage/7-middleware.md

 # Middleware

-Middlewares are mini ASGI apps that receive the raw request object validate or transform it in some manner.
-The use for middleware is when you need to operate on all incoming requests on the app level.
+Middlewares are mini ASGI apps that receive the raw request object and validate or transform it in some manner.
+Middlewares are useful when you need to operate on all incoming requests on the app level.

-Starlite builds on top of the [Starlette middleware architecture](https://www.starlette.io/middleware/) and is 100% compatible with it - and the 3rd party middleware created for it as well.
+Starlite builds on top of the [Starlette middleware architecture](https://www.starlette.io/middleware/) and is 100% compatible with it - and any 3rd party middlewares created for it.

 ## The Middleware Protocol